o2346/techniques/kbbrg/README.md

 ## what is this for

 I use macbook pro with hhkb & trackball in my work.
-When a external keyboard was settled directly on a laptop computer(this is what they say sonshi-style), Some inconvenience found like
+When a external keyboard was settled directly on a laptop computer, Some inconvenience found like

 * unintentionally hit any key of laptop
-  * you may disable laptop keyboard, but it is not very butiful since some installation & configuration required
+  * you may disable laptop keyboard by some app, but it is not very beautiful since some installation & configuration required
   * I think this is not a software matter
 * I need external trackball on the same height with hhkb
   * I don't see any products wide enough to support trackball + hhkb width